allegroai/clearml-docs/docs/model_registry.md

 ClearML supports automatic and manual registration of models to the model catalog.

 ### Automatic Logging
-ClearML automatically logs models created/loaded through popular frameworks like TensorFlow or Scikit-Learn; all you need to do is [instantiate a ClearML Task](clearml_sdk/task_sdk.md#task-creation) in your code.
+ClearML automatically logs models created/loaded through popular frameworks like TensorFlow or scikit-learn; all you need to do is [instantiate a ClearML Task](clearml_sdk/task_sdk.md#task-creation) in your code.
 ClearML stores the framework's training results as output models.